johnhungerford/webcalculator/README.md

 # webcalculator

 A simple javascript calculator, based on an example by ahfarmer: https://ahfarmer.github.io/calculator/.
 It was developed as an exercise to learn React and to get some experience with webpack.
+It was also my first project using mocha for testing.

 You can run the calculator by opening `app/index.html` in you browser.